ChatGPT Just Hit 800 Million Users — Here's What That Means For Your Job

 Which Jobs Are Being Affected Right Now?

-Let's be direct and honest.
-AI is not some future threat.
-It is already reshaping work in 2026.
+Let us be direct and honest.
+AI is not some future threat on the horizon.
+It is already reshaping how work gets done in 2026.
+Here are the roles feeling the most pressure:

 Which Jobs Are Actually Safe?